The Noisy Universe: Parameter Constraints

 We compute numerical simulations of the evolution of the CMB and matter power spectrum, evolving curvature perturbations through radiation and matter eras using a modified CLASS Boltzmann code~\cite{Lesgourgues:2011he}.
 Parameter estimation is carried out using the COBAYA Monte Carlo Markov Chain (MCMC) framework~\cite{Torrado:2020dgo}, applying a convergence threshold of $R - 1 < 0.01$ based on the Gelman-Rubin statistic.
 The fit utilizes the Planck 2018 TT, TE, and EE angular power spectra~\cite{Planck:2019nip}, Planck lensing data~\cite{Planck:2018lbu}, and the Atacama Cosmology Telescope (ACT) Data Release 6 lensing likelihood~\cite{ACT:2023kun}.
 Additional constraints on large-scale structure are provided by Baryon Acoustic Oscillation (BAO) measurements from the DESI DR2 dataset~\cite{DESI:2025dr2II}.

 As demonstrated in Paper I and stated in Eq.~(\ref{eq:RelicPowerSpectrum}), the super-horizon power spectrum of curvature perturbations can be written as the primordial power spectrum with an additional relic white noise component.
-In the literature, the curvature power spectrum is expressed as $\Delta^2_\mathcal{R}[k]=(4\pi)^3 G^2 P[k]/k$, where $P[k]$ is the power spectrum of $\Delta\rho$.
+At the linear level, in the literature, the curvature power spectrum is expressed as $\Delta^2_\mathcal{R}[k]=(4\pi)^3 G^2 P[k]/k$, where $P[k]$ is the power spectrum of $\Delta\rho$.
 Thus Eq.~(\ref{eq:RelicPowerSpectrum}) is